 Print or cursive graphic writing: - Too complex and slow. - For most writers, too messy. - Left to right writing uses too much screen space. - Teachers will not accept tablet handwritten material.

 Character reader: - Requires an extra step. - Users must be overly neat. - Again, initial writing takes up too much screen space.

-This website is for those serious about using their tablets in the same capacity as a laptop, who are looking for a new text input solution and recognize that the above statements are true.
-Readers may also have come to the conclusion, given the length of time that has passed without a good alternative, that it is highly improbable that a serious solution to the ongoing tablet text input problem will ever come from a quick-profit oriented, mainstream company.
+Ciphryx is for those serious about using their tablets in the same capacity as a laptop, who are looking for a significant change and recognize that the above statements are true.

 Jeffrey Scott Nelson (Ciphryx developer)

 the 21st century.